MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/1-display-a-map/readme.md

 // Create a new instance of the MapsIndoors Google Maps view const mapViewInstance = new mapsindoors.mapView.GoogleMapsView(mapViewOptions);

-// Create a new MapsIndoors instance, linking it to the map view const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
+// Create a new MapsIndoors instance, linking it to the map view.
+// This is the main object for interacting with MapsIndoors functionalities. const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
     mapView: mapViewInstance,
+    // Set the venue ID to load the map for a specific venue
     venue: 'YOUR_MAPSINDOORS_VENUE_ID', // Replace with your actual venue ID });

-// Add MapsIndoors controls to the Google map (e.g., Floor Selector) const floorSelectorElement = document.createElement('div');
+// Create a new HTML div element to host the floor selector const floorSelectorElement = document.createElement('div');

-new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);
+// Create a new FloorSelector instance, linking it to the HTML element and the main MapsIndoors instance. new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);

-const googleMapInstance = mapViewInstance.getMap();
+// Get the underlying Google Maps instance const googleMapInstance = mapViewInstance.getMap();

-googleMapInstance.controls[google.maps.ControlPosition.TOP_RIGHT].push(floorSelectorElement);
+// Add the floor selector HTML element to the Google Maps controls. googleMapInstance.controls[google.maps.ControlPosition.TOP_RIGHT].push(floorSelectorElement);
 ```